ashokcc/frontend-test-master/README.md

 There should now be a web server running at http://localhost:8888 Follow the instructions displayed on that webpage.

+Note: the guest book functionality is not fully done because of time constraint.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 	Questions
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++